-At closing, except for Mortgage Loans being originated without cash assistance as described herein, the Lender will advance to an Eligible Borrower cash assistance of three percent (3%) of the principal amount of the Mortgage Loan for application to the upfront cash requirements for such Mortgage Loan closing, which may include payment of the origination fee, closing costs, initial required escrow deposits and/or a portion of a downpayment or may be applied as a Prepayment to reduce the initial principal balance of the Mortgage Loan.
+At closing, except for New Mortgage Loans being originated without cash assistance as described herein, the Lender will advance to an Eligible Borrower cash assistance equal to three percent (3%) of the principal amount of the New Mortgage Loan for application to the upfront cash requirements for such New Mortgage Loan closing, which may include payment of the origination fee, closing costs, initial required escrow deposits and/or a portion of a downpayment or may be applied as a Prepayment to reduce the initial principal balance of the New Mortgage Loan.
 Amounts received as cash assistance may not be used by an Eligible Borrower to "buy down" the interest rate.
-In addition, each Eligible Borrower must make a cash contribution of at least \$1,000 using funds other than the cash assistance (or, in the case of an Eligible Borrower receiving a HomeAccess Loan, \$750).
-The cash contribution does not have to be from the Eligible

-Borrower's own funds although it must be from a source acceptable to the Mortgage Loan insurer or guarantor.
-The Authority or the Trustee will purchase Mortgage Loans from the Lenders with available funds of the Authority at a price sufficient to reimburse such Lenders for such cash assistance (and at an additional one percent (1%) in the case of HomeAccess Loans and Mortgage Loans to Eligible Borrowers for properties in certain non-metropolitan areas).
-On or before the last day of the Origination Period, the Trustee will acquire Mortgage Loans and will reimburse the Authority for its costs of acquiring Mortgage Loans (including any cash assistance and additional payments), with proceeds of the Bonds or amounts exchanged therefor on deposit in the Acquisition Fund.
-The Authority also intends to use funds from the Acquisition Fund to purchase, on behalf of Eligible Borrowers receiving a Mortgage Loan and purchasing Eligible Properties which have been previously occupied, home warranties covering major household systems and appliances.
+In addition, each Eligible Borrower must make a cash contribution of at least \$1,000 using funds other than the cash assistance.
+The cash contribution does not have to be from the Eligible Borrower's own funds although it must be from a source acceptable to the New Mortgage Loan insurer or guarantor.
+The Authority or the Trustee will purchase New Mortgage Loans from the Lenders with available funds of the Authority at a price sufficient to reimburse such Lenders for such cash assistance (and at an additional one percent (1%) in the case of New Mortgage Loans to Eligible Borrowers for properties in certain non-metropolitan areas).
+On or before the last day of the Origination Period, the Trustee will acquire New Mortgage Loans and will reimburse the Authority for its costs of acquiring New Mortgage Loans (including any cash assistance and additional payments), with proceeds of the Bonds or amounts exchanged therefor on deposit in the Acquisition Fund.
+The Authority also intends to use funds from the Acquisition Fund to purchase, on behalf of Eligible Borrowers receiving a New Mortgage Loan and purchasing Eligible Properties which have been previously occupied, home warranties covering major household systems and appliances.